 - management meetings take place

-You’re also an overseas seller if you’re based outside the EU and sell goods to a UK consumer, then import them into the UK.
+You’re also an overseas seller if you’re based outside the UK or EU and sell goods to a UK consumer, then import them into the UK.

 Read chapters 9 to 13 of VAT Notice 700/1: should I be registered for VAT? to decide if a person has a business establishment or other fixed establishment in the UK related to any business they carry out.